elixit/Tracker-hw/README.md

                    'add a department',
                     'add a role',
                      'add an employee',
-                      'update an employee role',
-                      'Quit'
-  from the command line.
+                      'update an employee role'  from the command line.
+A feature to 'Quit' the terminal was added.
  When the user installs the required dependencies and sources the seeds/schema using sql, they can run 'npm start' to get the options prompted in the terminal.

+- used sql2 for SELECT, AS, FROM, INNER JOIN, ON, CONCAT, LEFT JOIN, ORDER BY, VALUES, SET, functions which allowed database to be structured according to each function.

 ## Table of contents

 1. [ Description ](#Description)